 \subsection{Assessment of completeness bias in 2D galaxy-galaxy lensing}

-As shown in \citet{Dvornik2019} the two-dimensional analysis relies on a complete sample of lenses.
+As is shown in \citet{Dvornik2019}, the two-dimensional analysis relies on a complete sample of lenses.
 If lenses are missing from the model, the bias in halo mass can be as much as 20\%.
-Although we used all the galaxies with redshifts from the GAMA data, at a given redshift the magnitude limit implies a limit in stellar mass.
-Galaxies with that stellar mass but at higher redshifts are not included in the catalog, but they do contribute to the lensing signal.
-The contribution to the lensing signal is small for very high redshift lenses, but not including lenses near the magnitude limit of GAMA may bias our measurements.
-Moreover, the labelling of galaxies into centrals and satellites is not perfect.
-The group catalogue is known to be contaminated by the misidentification of the central galaxy in a group, such that the true central galaxy would be included in the satellite sample, which can introduce roughly a 15\% bias on the inferred masses \citep{Sifon2015}.
-This is probably what is present in the GAMA group catalogue for pairs of galaxies, where both components are likely do be centrals and not a central galaxy and one satellite galaxy.
-What is more, the satellite stellar-to-halo mass relation at high stellar mass is possibly driven by this misidentification of satellite galaxies, which should actually be classified as centrals, given the high halo masses measured (satellite galaxies with stellar masses up to $\log(M_{\star}/M_{\odot}) = 12$ should not be common).
-This is a likely consequence of the observed problem with the Friends-of-Friend (FoF) algorithm used to identify galaxy groups in the GAMA survey, but it does not seem to substantially affect the results.
-The FoF algorithm will separate groups into a number of smaller groups or aggregate smaller, unrelated groups into one large group, which would then host more than one central galaxy with them being classified as a satellite \citep{Jakobs2018}.
+Although we used all of the galaxies with redshifts from the GAMA data, at a given redshift, the magnitude limit implies a limit in stellar mass.
+Galaxies with that stellar mass but at higher redshifts are not included in the catalogue, but they do contribute to the lensing signal.
+The contribution to the lensing signal is small for very high redshift lenses; however, not including lenses near the magnitude limit of GAMA may bias our measurements.
+Moreover, the process of labelling galaxies into centrals and satellites is not perfect.
+The GAMA group catalogue is only pure up to 90\% for high multiplicity groups, and it is known to be contaminated by the misidentification of the central galaxy in a group to such an extent that only 70 -- 75\% of central galaxies are correctly identified \citep{Robotham2011}.
+Thus the true central galaxy would be included in the satellite sample, which can introduce a bias of about 15\% in the inferred masses \citep{Sifon2015}.
+This effect is even more pronounced in the GAMA group catalogue for pairs of galaxies, where both components are likely to be centrals and not a central galaxy and one satellite galaxy.
+What is more, the satellite stellar-to-halo mass relation at a high stellar mass is possibly driven by this misidentification of satellite galaxies, which should actually be classified as centrals, given the high halo masses measured; satellite galaxies with stellar masses up to $\log(M_{\star}/M_{\odot}) = 12$ should not be common.
+This is a likely consequence of the observed problem with the FoF algorithm used to identify galaxy groups in the GAMA survey, but it does not seem to substantially affect the results.
+The FoF algorithm separates groups into a number of smaller groups or smaller, aggregate, unrelated groups into one large group, which would then host more than one central galaxy with them being classified as a satellite \citep{Jakobs2018}.